 Tip #5 Pruning

 Rose Mallows and Swamp Mallows need little pruning.
-Unless re-seeding is a problem for you, you should leave the dead stems and seed pods as bird food until late winter as they also look nice in the winter when covered in frost and snow.
-In late winter or early spring prune your Perennial Hibiscus to the ground.
-Some folks like to tip prune the new stems when they appear in June or July to promote a bushier habit, but Perennial Hibiscus will grow just fine without this treatment.
+Leave the dead stems and seed pods until late winter (unless re-seeding is a problem in your garden) as the stems look nice during the winter when covered in frost and snow and the seeds are a winter food source for birds.
+In spring prune the old stems to the ground as the new shoots emerge.
+Some folks like to tip prune the new stems in early summer to promote a bushier habit, but Hibiscus will grow just fine without this treatment.

 Tip #6 Fertilizer

-Rose Mallows and Swamp Mallows respond well to medium amounts of organic fertilizer.
+Rose Mallows and Swamp Mallows respond well to organic fertilizer.
 A fresh topping of compost once a year will suffice.

 Tip #7 Watering

-Keep Perennial Hibiscus plants well-watered as they do not tolerate drought well and may drop their buds and become susceptible to insects and disease if water stressed.
+Keep perennial Hibiscus plants well-watered as they do not tolerate drought.
+They may drop their flower buds or become susceptible to insects and disease if they are water stressed.

 Tip #8 Propagation

-Hardy Hibiscus plants can be divided in spring or you can collect and plant the seed...just note that the seedlings may not resemble the parents.
-Stem cuttings will root easily prior to flowering.
+Hardy Hibiscus plants can be divided in spring.
+Or you can collect and plant the seed...just note that the seedlings may not resemble the parents.
+Stem cuttings will root easily if taken prior to flowering.

 Tip #9 Dealing with problems

-Rose Mallow and Swamp rose hibiscus can be dined on by aphids, whiteflies and Japanese beetles.
-All are brought on by plant stress but are easy to control with common organic insect controls available at garden centers.
-Just be careful not to kill off the good insects like butterflies which are attracted to the flowers.
-Fungus problems can be controlled by maintaining air circulation around the plant, keeping mulch from touching the stems, and removing diseased leaves and discarding them in the trash.
+Rose Mallow and Swamp rose hibiscus may be dined upon by aphids, whiteflies and Japanese beetles.
+Pest problems are worse if the plant is stressed but pests are easy to control with common organic insect controls.
+Just be careful not to kill off butterflies or other good insects that may be nearby.
+Fungus problems can be controlled by maintaining good air circulation around the plant, by keeping mulch from touching the stems, and by removing diseased leaves and discarding them in the trash.

 Tip #10 Cut flowers

-The giant crepe-papery flowers of the Rose Mallow and Swamp Mallow hibiscus look great but last only a short time in a vase before wilting so they aren't a good cut flower plant.
-But the dried seed pods are exotic and will last a while in a dried arrangement.
+The giant crepe-papery flowers of the Rose Mallow and Swamp Mallow hibiscus look great but last only a short time in a vase so they aren't a good cut flower plant.
+But the dried seed pods are exotic-looking and will last a long time in an arrangement.